ansible/lightbulb/workshops/basic_playbook/README.md

   * gcc
 1. Assure that the uwsgi pip package is present on each host.
 1. Generate a host-specific home page with the value of `nginx_test_message` for each host using the provided `index.html.j2` template.
-1. Generate a configuration with the value of `nginx_keepalive_timeout` for each host using the provided `nginx.conf.j2` template.
+1. Generate a configuration with the value of `nginx_webserver_port` for each host using the provided `nginx.conf.j2` template.
 1. Assure that nginx is running on each host.
 1. The playbook should restart nginx if the homepage or configuration file is altered.